 This model is equipped with a lean angle sensor to stop the engine in case of a turnover.
-In this case, the multi-function display indicates error code 30, but this is not a malfunction.
-Turn the key to "OFF" and then to "ON" to clear the error code.
+To start the engine after a turnover, be sure to turn the main switch to "OFF" and then to "ON".
 Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch.